ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 | Type    | composableimageset |
 | Extension | `.cis` |

-Cinema creates two types of data that are useful both within Cinema, but also to a wider set of applications.
+Cinema creates two types of image-based data that are useful within Cinema but also to a wider set of applications.
 The formats are discussed in <sup>[1]</sup>.
-In order to standardize these data types and enable their use in other applications, we propose this specification.
+The purpose of this specification is to standardize these data types and enable their use in other applications.

-This specification covers data needed to write out Cinema's `float images` and `composable float images` in the same format.
+This specification covers data needed to write out Cinema's `float images` and `composable images`.
+Per current Cinema specs:

 1. `float images` contain float values for a single image.
 These are used to compute information about a variable from a rendered object, or to allow an image to be recolored with different color maps after it has been rendered.
 1. `composable images` contain several layers that can be composited to show a correct rendering from a specific camera position.
 These can also be recolored with different color maps.
 Using a set of these images, one can turn on and off different parts of a rendering, making the resulting image more interactive.

-Often these images are useful to collect in sets, so this specification defines a format for a collection of such images.
+Often these images are useful to collect in sets, so this specification defines a format for collections of one or more such images.

+## Flexible Information Encoding

-This specification allows the user to encode a range of information.
+This specification allows the producer of the image to encode a range of information, though there are no constraints on how the image is to be consumed.

 The range of information goes from:

 1. Minimal information.
 This is the minimal information needed to construct an image.
-All consumers of the images are expected to behave reasonably when optional information is not provided.
+All consumers of the images are expected to behave reasonably when minimal information is provided.
 2. Maximum information.
 This allows a consumer to (optionally) display the finished image in the exact state that the producer expects it to be in.
 This allows a direct comparison between the producer's image and the consumer's.

 ## Overview

-A `composable image set` is a collection of one or more images, each of which are sets of float values that encode information that can be reconstructed into images.
-The options for compositing and recoloring depend upon the contents of the `composable image set`.
+A `composable image set` is a collection of one or more `images`. `Images` are sets of one or more `layers`. `Layers` are composed of one or more `channels`.

-The `composable image set` consists of:

-1. A single two dimensional shape (`MxN`)
+An **image** is: a logical collection of data, formatted to be rendered into an `MxN` array of values intended to be transformed into a color image for display, printing, or in-memory computation.
+How the pixels are transformed and displayed is up to the consumer of this data, though the producer can provide information about expected results and constraints on this process.
+The image:

+1. Has a know origin, which is one of four values: UL, UR, LL, LR. (upper left, upper right, lower left, lower right)
+2. Has a specific 2D size (`MxN`)
-1. One or more `images`, composed of `layers`. `Layers` are composed of `channels`.
+3. Has one or more `layers`.

-A `layer` is:

-1. Of dimension `MxN`.
+A **layer** is a logical collection of values used to construct a final `image`.
+A layer:

+1. Is of known 2D size, less than or equal to the size of the `image`.
+There is no restriction on the 2D size of the layer, though the values must be integers.
+2. Is placed at a properly oriented [x,y] offset from the `image` origin.
+The offset values must be integers, but there is no other restriction on their value.
-1. One or more float channels.
+3. Must contain one or more value channels.
-1. An optional `shadow` float channel
+4. May contain an optional `shadow` channel
-1. An optional `depth` float channel
+5. May contain an optional `depth` channel
-1. An optional `mask` boolean channel
+6. May contain an optional `mask` channel

-A `channel` is a set of `MxN` values.
-The values can either be `float values` or booleans.
+A `channel` is a set of values.
+A channel:

-Each `float value` may be:

-1. A valid float.
-This includes NaN (point to IEEE spec)
-1. Null.
-This means that there is no data for this value, and it should be considered 'blank', or not present.
+1. Is the dimension of the layer that contains it
+2. May be of any valid type

 # Storage